OUR CLUB’S MISSION

 The purpose of the Lake Wales Breakfast Rotary Club

 is to be a service club that focuses

-that focuses on caring for the youth of our community while participating
+on caring for the youth of our community while

-The Lake Wales Breakfast Rotary Club presented dictionaries to fifth graders at Spook Hill Elementary and Janie Howard Wilson Elementary.
-Rotarian Beverly Lynne, delivers the dictionaries to the schools and takes the students through a tour" of their dictionary.
+Below are pictures of Lake Wales children who received dictionaries.
+They are fifth graders at Spook Hill Elementary and Janie Howard Wilson Elementary.
+Rotarian Beverly Lynne is shown in one picture after delivering the dictionaries and taking the students through a “tour” of their new dictionary.

 Seminar for Tomorrow's Leaders (S4TL)

 Three Rotary Districts representing more than 150 Rotary Clubs in West-Central and Southwest Florida host this unique week-long leadership seminar for inbound high school seniors.
 The program is directed largely by previous program graduates, and includes "rap sessions," in which Rotarians participate in group discussions on a variety student chosen of subjects.
 Each year Lake Wales Breakfast Rotary sponsors one coming senior to participate in S4TL.

 The Farley Sparks-Ruby Seamans Music Scholarship Award is named in honor and memory of long-time Rotarians Farley Sparks and Ruby Seamans of the Lake Wales Breakfast Rotary Club.
 It is a one-time $500.00 scholarship for a graduating high school senior living in the Greater Lake Wales area.
 The main criteria for this award is, that it be given to an individual that has shown musical talent and wishes to continue to develop those skills in some manner.
 Other criteria that will be considered include: active community involvement including Rotary functions and fundraisers, and the need for financial assistance to further their musical endeavors and/or education.